-When it comes to the staking pools’ role in this system, numerous staking pools compete to create blocks.
+When it comes to the Cardano staking pools’ role in this system, each stake pool will compete to create blocks.
 Each staking pool has an operator and a delegator.
 Operators are the ones who lead the operations of the block, while delegators are the ones who stake their ADA in the stake pool.

 Cardano will nominate a slot leader at random.
-The staking pool which gets selected is known as the slot leader.
-This pool then gets the chance to create the block that can be added to the blockchain.
+The Cardano stake pool which gets selected is known as the slot leader.
+This stake pool then gets the chance to create the block that can be added to the blockchain.
 Here’s where role of luck or lottery plays a significant role.

 Over time, all these previous random values are also taken within the VRF, thus generating the randomness necessary to have a fair selection process.

 However, it is essential to understand that not every person has an equal chance.
-The amount of ADA you stake determines the probability of you getting selected.
+The amount of ADA you stake determines the probability of a stake pool getting selected.
 The more ADA you stake, the higher your chances of getting selected would become.

 This is a game theory concept where a system is designed such that no incentive is provided to a player for changing their strategy.
-When you apply this to the Cardano staking mechanism, it means no matter what staking pool any individual chooses; the rewards should be the same.
+When you apply this to the Cardano stake pools, it means no matter what stake pools any individual chooses; the rewards should be the same.

 To achieve this nash equilibrium, the mechanism encourages people to look for more long-term metrics while staking their money.
 For instance, people would ideally stake their ADA in a pool that already has a larger volume of the said asset to increase their chances of getting nominated.